TheCEDL/homework3/Report.md

 # Report

-In this homework, I modified 3 files so that the model can generate images with 256 resolution.
+In this homework, I modified 3 files so that the model can generate images with 256x256 resolution.

 ## 1. main.py

+By repacing 64 with 256, the input images can have a resolution 256x256.

     flags.DEFINE_integer("output_size", 256, "The size of the output images to produce [256]")

 ## 2. model.py

+Turning the output_size into 256 to output 256x256-resolusion images.
+Lowering the gf_dim as well as df_dim to make it easier for 2 appended layers.

     batch_size=64, sample_size = 64, output_size=256,
     y_dim=None, z_dim=100, gf_dim=16, df_dim=16,

+Batch normalization for 2 appended layers.

     self.d_bn3 = batch_norm(name='d_bn3')
     self.d_bn4 = batch_norm(name='d_bn4')